 That’s so very British from you.
-With regard to Paul McCartney, what do you think of the conspiracy theory according to which Paul McCartney was replaced by an imposter called Billy Shears Campbell in 1966?
+With regard to this, what do you think of the Paul is Dead conspiracy theory claiming that the real Paul McCartney died in 1966 and was replaced with an imposter by the name of Billy Shears Campbell?

 Yes, I’ve heard about that.
 I’ve actually recently heard a podcast about that conspiracy theory.
 I think it’s funny.
 But in my opinion, of course, I think there is maybe 1% that this was actually the case.
 For me, it’s impossible.
 But I believe that some people actually believe it.
 But are they believing the right thing or not?
 No, I don’t think so and I don’t see the reason why.
 I mean, why would somebody want to replace him with another guy and do the things that he does, musically?
 I think it would have been more or less impossible to just find a guy that looks like him and has the same music skills.

-Billy Shears Campbell, the alleged “impostor”, is said to have won a lookalike contest in 1963 and was awarded by Paul himself, there’s a video titled Paul and Faul Together you can watch about it.
+The alleged imposter is said to have won a lookalike contest in 1963 that was awarded by Paul himself.
+There is also a video titled Paul and Faul Together you can watch about it.

 I think it’s funny to listen to this, I think it’s quite interesting that people have actually put their effort and time in figuring all these things out.
 But maybe it’s true.
 Nobody knows.
 I mean, what do you think?

 Okay, I’m going to tell you a secret now, Silvia.
 I am Paul McCartney.
 It’s happened as a reincarnation there.
 We met in Berlin and then we exchanged some DNA.

 In fact, just like The Beatles, you also moved to Germany for a while at the beginning of your career.
 Why was that?